zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Venus begins our dialogue by saying to her children , “Kids, cover your eyes.”
-The expression “to cover your eyes” means to put yo ur hands in front of your eyes so that you don’t see something bad.
+The expression “to cover your eyes” means to put your hands in front of your eyes so that you don’t see something bad.
 If you’re  watching a movie and there’s a very violent scene, a part with a lot of violence , and you know that your husband or wife doesn’t like that kind of violence,  you may say, “Cover your eyes,” meaning don’t look at the screen, or put you r hands in front of your eyes so that you don’t see this.

 Venus is telling her children to cover their eyes.
 “Don’t look at that,” she says.
 “I didn’t know there would be nudity here.
 Why did you  bring us here?”
 “Nudity” (nudity) comes from the word “nude” (nude).
 “To be nude” means not to have any clothing on.
 We might also say “to be naked” (naked ) – without clothing.
 Venus is asking Milo why he brought them to this place.
 We l ater learn it’s a museum that has nudity.